RescueSocial/Case_Fixers_Depp_Heard_Influence_Witnesses/README.md

 With resilience, you can see <b>Amber Heard's Good Character</b> from an archived official website: http://web.archive.org/web/20120118112943/http://amberheardofficial.com/
 - <b>We look forward to Amber Heard being Mera in Aquaman 2 - for domestic abuse victims everywhere and for organizations long-term, it would be positive to see her resilience.</b>

+It's important to compare and contast.
+What happened between 2019 and 2023?
+How can someone go from a winning case to practically being extorted?
+Why do Press Associations previously rally to protect sources of editorials, then buckle?
+How can friends of decades or years become afraid, including of false incrimination?
+Where do previous witnesses go?
+This GitHub seeks to point one into the direction of finding out.

 <i>What's a Hollywood Fixer? - They've been working on cases for over 30 years, some of the most known cases of our times are the same 'fixers' and they can harm their clients by taking info, strategy, and witness names to the opposition - blackmailing, pulling both ends, causing perpetual terror and chaos - <a href="https://www.hollywoodreporter.com/tv/tv-reviews/sin-eater-the-crimes-of-anthony-pellicano-documentary-review-1235343104/">Video Series</a> <i>- hint, it's not just this one, and it's sadly never reported regarding this case.</i></i>